ljjjustin/ferment/README.md

 ferment
 ========

-some scripts used to deploy liberty openstack and achieve service high availability.
+some scripts used to deploy upstream openstack and achieve service high availability.

 # Roles
   * deployment node: